rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

      - Query the database if a compound is already registered.
        If so, returns the respective molregno(s) matching the search.
    * - retrieve
      - Get the resgisted structure(s) for one or multiple given identifier(s).
+Ids in the retrieve list that do not exist do not show up in the results.

 See the :ref:`Basic Functionality Reference` for more details and :ref:`Additional Functionality Reference` for advanced features.